 One of the most important design considerations was the contact patch, and it was exactly what we had predicted it would be.

 The true test for the KiWheels was “the great white dyno” – the Lake Gairdner Salt Flats in South Australia.
 The new “KiWheels” were tested in Australia in March 2019 with very good results.
 There is – as always – improvements to be done, but they show a lot of promise.
 You can read about the results in Australia HERE.

 Last minute assembly of the sidecar wheel by Crew Chief Steve Lovell.

 On the starting line with the KiWheel on the front.
 We ran all three wheels, but not at the same time.
 The front wheel was first out.

 And she is off!
 On course with the KiWheel on the front.

 The Australia event was as successful as one can hope for.
 The KiWheels showed great potential and – most importantly – held together at speed!
 The sidecar worked the best while front and rear positions were plagued by severe vibrations due to insufficient suspension design.
 We took the sidecar wheel to 236 mph (380 km/h) without any problem.
 That is “only” halfway to our target speed of 400+ mph, but a very successful test.

 I have during 2019 had two teams of final year engineering students working on improving both the wheel design and the suspension design.
 Summer and Dorsa have come up with a new tread design, while Anis and Halim have pinpointed the suspension issues.
-All these findings will be implemented in the Green Envy.
+All these findings has been implemented in the Green Envy.
 I have good hopes that the KiWheels will be very successful on the Green Envy, and present a huge increase in land speed safety by eliminating the hazards associated with tire blowouts.

 Stay tuned for more updates!